rs/rest-layer/README.md

 				Sortable:   true,
 				OnInit:     schema.Now,
 				// The OnUpdate hook is called when the item is edited.
 Here we use
-				// provided Now hook which just return the current time.
+				// provided Now hook which returns the current time.
 				OnUpdate:  schema.Now,
 				Validator: &schema.Time{},
 			},